Since our arrival in Australia in August 2016, we have been fortunate enough to have spent ZERO dollars on accommodation. Zero.

 Okay, I’m at their home now housesitting!
 Any advice?

 Most of it is common sense.
 How would you like your home to be looked after?
-Clean up, don’t leave the fridge empty, offer to do some other housework (mow the lawn, organize, paint, etc.).
+Clean up, don’t leave the fridge empty, offer to do some other house & garden work.
 Some owners like to receive updates and photos of their pets, but others would rather be left alone while on vacation.

 Make a checklist of things to do daily and weekly.
 We also set an alarm if we have to feed the animals at certain times.